jafoobari/flask-spotify-discosaver/README.md

 Note: make sure you're using python 3.6 for any/all commands.
 Should be automatic with the above `pyenv` and `venv` commands.
 But can verify with `python -V`.
 And can force usage of the local python version with `pyenv exec python3`.

-If using Windows (haven't checked if any uses with using python versions greater than 3.6.0):
+If using Windows (haven't checked if any issues with using python versions greater than 3.6.0):

 ```
 $ python3 -m venv venv